Mystical94/caritoswap/README.md

 npm install
 ```
-If using Windows then run these two commmands
+If using Windows then run these two commmands after npm install

 ```sh
 rm -r ./node_modules/@uniswap/sdk